dehowell/omniminder/README.md

 ![](img/hazel_rule.png)

 Change the paths in the embedded script as appropriate for your own computer.
 To find the location of the omniminder script, you can run `which omniminder` in a terminal.

+### Map omniminder to your own Beeminder goals.

+I haven't yet made the connection between OmniFocus stats and Beeminder goals configurable.
+If you want to use this script yourself, you'll need to edit `omniminder.js` to set up your own data points.